Tandem Wealth Advisors LLC Invests $629,000 in Microsoft Co. (NASDAQ:MSFT)

-Other institutional investors and hedge funds have also recently modified their holdings of the company.
+A number of other institutional investors also recently modified their holdings of the business.
 Sentinel Pension Advisors Inc. boosted its position in shares of Microsoft by 1.1% during the fourth quarter.
-Sentinel Pension Advisors Inc. now owns 3,746 shares of the software giant’s stock valued at $898,000 after buying an additional 39 shares during the period.
+Sentinel Pension Advisors Inc. now owns 3,746 shares of the software giant’s stock valued at $898,000 after buying an additional 39 shares during the last quarter.
 Providence First Trust Co boosted its position in shares of Microsoft by 2.5% during the fourth quarter.
-Providence First Trust Co now owns 1,645 shares of the software giant’s stock valued at $395,000 after buying an additional 40 shares during the period.
+Providence First Trust Co now owns 1,645 shares of the software giant’s stock valued at $395,000 after buying an additional 40 shares during the last quarter.
 Lokken Investment Group LLC boosted its position in shares of Microsoft by 0.3% during the second quarter.
-Lokken Investment Group LLC now owns 11,976 shares of the software giant’s stock valued at $3,076,000 after buying an additional 41 shares during the period.
+Lokken Investment Group LLC now owns 11,976 shares of the software giant’s stock valued at $3,076,000 after buying an additional 41 shares during the last quarter.
 Denver Wealth Management Inc. boosted its position in shares of Microsoft by 3.1% during the fourth quarter.
-Denver Wealth Management Inc. now owns 1,348 shares of the software giant’s stock valued at $323,000 after buying an additional 41 shares during the period.
+Denver Wealth Management Inc. now owns 1,348 shares of the software giant’s stock valued at $323,000 after buying an additional 41 shares during the last quarter.
 Finally, Daniels&Tansey LLP boosted its position in shares of Microsoft by 2.8% during the fourth quarter.
-Daniels&Tansey LLP now owns 1,488 shares of the software giant’s stock valued at $357,000 after buying an additional 41 shares during the period.
-69.15% of the stock is currently owned by hedge funds and other institutional investors.
+Daniels&Tansey LLP now owns 1,488 shares of the software giant’s stock valued at $357,000 after buying an additional 41 shares during the last quarter.
+Institutional investors and hedge funds own 69.15% of the company’s stock.

 Wall Street Analyst Weigh In

-MSFT has been the subject of several recent analyst reports.
-BMO Capital Markets boosted their target price on Microsoft from $347.00 to $385.00 in a research report on Friday, June 9th.
-UBS Group boosted their price target on Microsoft from $275.00 to $300.00 and gave the company a “neutral” rating in a report on Wednesday, April 26th.
-The Goldman Sachs Group boosted their price target on Microsoft from $325.00 to $335.00 and gave the company a “buy” rating in a report on Wednesday, April 26th.
-Evercore ISI boosted their price target on Microsoft from $337.00 to $400.00 in a report on Friday, June 2nd.
-Finally, Stifel Nicolaus boosted their price target on Microsoft from $310.00 to $320.00 and gave the company a “buy” rating in a report on Wednesday, April 26th.
-One research analyst has rated the stock with a sell rating, four have given a hold rating and thirty-two have issued a buy rating to the company.
-According to MarketBeat.com, Microsoft currently has an average rating of “Moderate Buy” and a consensus price target of $333.23.
+MSFT has been the topic of several analyst reports.
+Moffett Nathanson lifted their target price on Microsoft from $263.00 to $306.00 and gave the company a “market perform” rating in a research report on Wednesday, April 26th.
+Atlantic Securities lifted their price target on Microsoft from $290.00 to $330.00 and gave the stock an “overweight” rating in a report on Wednesday, April 26th.
+Morgan Stanley lifted their price target on Microsoft from $307.00 to $335.00 and gave the stock an “overweight” rating in a report on Wednesday, April 26th.
+JPMorgan Chase & Co. lifted their price target on Microsoft from $315.00 to $350.00 in a report on Thursday.
+Finally, 888 reiterated a “maintains” rating on shares of Microsoft in a report on Wednesday, April 26th.
+One investment analyst has rated the stock with a sell rating, four have given a hold rating and thirty-two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $333.23.

 Microsoft Price Performance

-Microsoft (NASDAQ:MSFT – Get Rating) last posted its quarterly earnings results on Tuesday, April 25th.
-The software giant reported $2.45 EPS for the quarter, beating the consensus estimate of $2.22 by $0.23.
-Microsoft had a net margin of 33.25% and a return on equity of 38.98%.
-The company had revenue of $52.86 billion for the quarter, compared to analyst estimates of $51.01 billion.
-During the same period in the prior year, the company earned $2.22 earnings per share.
+Microsoft (NASDAQ:MSFT – Get Rating) last posted its earnings results on Tuesday, April 25th.
+The software giant reported $2.45 EPS for the quarter, topping the consensus estimate of $2.22 by $0.23.
+Microsoft had a return on equity of 38.98% and a net margin of 33.25%.
+The business had revenue of $52.86 billion during the quarter, compared to analysts’ expectations of $51.01 billion.
+During the same period in the previous year, the business earned $2.22 earnings per share.
 The firm’s revenue was up 7.1% on a year-over-year basis.
-Research analysts expect that Microsoft Co. will post 9.65 EPS for the current year.
+On average, research analysts forecast that Microsoft Co. will post 9.65 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, September 14th.
-Stockholders of record on Thursday, August 17th will be paid a dividend of $0.68 per share.
-This represents a $2.72 annualized dividend and a dividend yield of 0.79%.
-The ex-dividend date is Wednesday, August 16th.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 14th.
+Stockholders of record on Thursday, August 17th will be issued a $0.68 dividend.
+This represents a $2.72 dividend on an annualized basis and a dividend yield of 0.79%.
+The ex-dividend date of this dividend is Wednesday, August 16th.
 Microsoft’s payout ratio is currently 29.47%.

-In other news, Director Teri List sold 1,250 shares of the stock in a transaction dated Friday, June 2nd.
-The shares were sold at an average price of $334.77, for a total transaction of $418,462.50.
-Following the sale, the director now directly owns 874 shares of the company’s stock, valued at approximately $292,588.98.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-In related news, Director Teri List sold 1,250 shares of the company’s stock in a transaction dated Friday, June 2nd.
-The shares were sold at an average price of $334.77, for a total transaction of $418,462.50.
-Following the completion of the transaction, the director now owns 874 shares in the company, valued at approximately $292,588.98.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CMO Christopher C. Capossela sold 5,000 shares of the company’s stock in a transaction dated Friday, May 5th.
-The stock was sold at an average price of $310.05, for a total transaction of $1,550,250.00.
-Following the transaction, the chief marketing officer now owns 110,206 shares of the company’s stock, valued at approximately $34,169,370.30.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 51,331 shares of company stock valued at $15,867,278 in the last ninety days.
-0.03% of the stock is currently owned by corporate insiders.

 Microsoft Corporation develops, licenses, and supports software, services, devices, and solutions worldwide.
 The company operates in three segments: Productivity and Business Processes, Intelligent Cloud, and More Personal Computing.
 The Productivity and Business Processes segment offers Office, Exchange, SharePoint, Microsoft Teams, Office 365 Security and Compliance, Microsoft Viva, and Skype for Business; Skype, Outlook.com, OneDrive, and LinkedIn; and Dynamics 365, a set of cloud-based and on-premises business solutions for organizations and enterprise divisions.